ShibaJS/Shiba/README.md

 }
 ```
 # How does it work
-Shiba will 'translate' the Shiba layout into native layout at runtime, for example
-When you define a Shiba layout in UWP like this:
+Shiba will 'translate' the Shiba layout into native layout at runtime, for example, when you define a Shiba layout in UWP like this:
 ```
 <Grid>
   <ShibaHost>